ooaklee/ghatd/docs/how-to/web-push/runbook.md

 ### Checking the service worker in production

-The service worker must be served from the **root of the app domain** (`/sw.js` or similar).
-The `vite-plugin-pwa` generates this during build.
-In production, make sure the generated service worker is served from the same origin and scope as the frontend assets.
+The service worker must be served from a scope that covers the pages receiving notifications, commonly the root of the app domain (`/sw.js` or similar).
+In production, make sure the generated worker is served from the intended origin and scope.
+The build and registration mechanism belongs to the host frontend.

 ---